adamws/kicad-kbplacer/README.md

     <td align="center" style="vertical-align: middle;">Additional elements settings</td>
     <td align="center" style="vertical-align: middle;">-</td>
     <td>
-      This is equivalent of <b>Switch diodes settings</b> with these exceptions:</br>
+      This is equivalent of <b>Switch diodes settings</b> section with these exceptions:</br>
       1) It is possible to add/subtract elements from the list using <code>+/-</code> buttons</br>
       2) <b>Allow autoplacement</b> option is missing, footprints which should not be moved should not be added to the list</br>
-      3) Footprints from this sections are not routed</br>
+      3) Footprints from this sections are not routed
-      between switch and element required
     </td>
   </tr>
   <tr>